-Progress on completing the high resolution draft of the human proteome with new strategies and results leading to confident identifications of neXtProt missing proteins (PE2-4) according to the HPP Guidelines v 2.1
+Completing the high resolution draft of the human proteome with new strategies and results leading to confident identifications of neXtProt missing proteins (PE2-4) according to the C-HPP Guidelines v 2.1 or recent updates

 Biological mechanistic analyses inspired from proteomics data in diseases or biological processes

-Use of targeted proteomics, especially SRM and MS-SWATH, to extend chromosome-based or biology-based protein findings
+Use of targeted proteomics, especially SRM and MS‐SWATH, to extend chromosome‐based protein findings

 Integration of genomic, transcriptomic, epigenomic, or metabolomic data with proteomics, using bioinformatics

-Combined analyses with MS, RNASeq and antibodies for targeted proteogenomic studies of tissue samples
+Combined analyses with MS, RNASeq and antibodies for targeted studies of tissue samples

 I Submission Procedure: